namespaceciel/ciellab/README.md

 ciel::function<void()> f2{ciel::assume_trivially_relocatable, [v] { (void)v; }};
 ```

+### can_be_destroyed_from_base.hpp

+If T is a derived class of some base B, then `std::unique_ptr<T>` is implicitly convertible to `std::unique_ptr<B>`.
+The default deleter of the resulting `std::unique_ptr<B>` will use operator delete for B, leading to undefined behavior unless the destructor of B is virtual, or the entire T is trivially destructible.
+So it's crucial to check for it.

 ### TODO: other .hpp

 ## Benchmark

 You can find the benchmarks in the GitHub workflows section.

-Please note that benchmark results may vary between different compilers and compiler options.
+Note that benchmark results may vary between different compilers and compiler options.
 Compiler optimizations and resulting code generation may coincidentally favor one implementation over another, even when they appear visually identical.

 ## Usage of Third Party Libraries